louderont/sbd/README.md

 ## Installation

-At first, create a dedicated environement and activate it.
+At first, create a dedicated environment and activate it.
 ```
 conda create -n py38_sbd python=3.8
 conda activate py38_sbd